NTIA/scos-tekrsa/README.md

 4. In the `env` file, set `BASE_IMAGE` to `BASE_IMAGE=ghcr.io/ntia/scos-tekrsa/tekrsa_usb:0.1.4`

+    - While this repository is private, authentication with the GitHub Container Registry using a GitHub personal access token is required.
+    - If your personal access token is stored at `~/token.txt`, this can be done by running `cat ~/token.txt | docker login ghcr.io -u <GITHUB_USERNAME> --password-stdin`

 5. In `scos-sensor/src/requirements.txt`, remove or comment any unnecessary dependencies (such as scos-usrp), then add the scos_tekrsa dependency: `git+https://github.com/NTIA/scos-tekrsa@master#egg=scos_tekrsa`

 6. Download the [RSA API for Linux](https://www.tek.com/spectrum-analyzer/rsa306-software/rsa-application-programming-interface--api-for-64bit-linux--v100014) from Tektronix.
 Place the three files `libRSA_API.so`, `libcyusb_shared.so`, and `cyusb.conf` in the directory `scos-sensor/drivers`.

-7. Create a JSON file in `scos-sensor/drivers` containing:
+7. Create a `files.json` file in `scos-sensor/drivers` containing:

 ```json
 {